Blotch3D/Blotch3D/README.md

 be written to override the default shader.

-All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense information that explains how and why you use the feature, and answers frequent questions.
+All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
+It explains how and why you use the feature, and answers frequent questions.
 If you are using another IDE that doesn't support IntelliSense, just look at the comment directly in the Blotch3D source.
 If you aren't getting useful IntelliSense information for a keyword, it may be a MonoGame keyword rather than a Blotch3D keyword.
 In that case you need to look it up online.

-Of course, to use IntelliSense you must have the source code in your project (rather than just a reference to the DLL).
+See MonoGame.net for the official MonoGame documentation.
+When searching on-line for other MonoGame documentation and discussions, be sure to note the MonoGame version being discussed.
+Documentation of earlier version may not be compatible with the latest.

 MonoGame fully implements Microsoft's (no longer supported) XNA 4 engine, but for multiple platforms.
 It also implements features beyond